-Several different tests may be performed during the eye exam.
-The tests are designed to check your vision and to examine the appearance and function of all parts of your eyes.
+Your doctor might use several tests to check your vision and the appearance and function of all parts of your eyes.

 Eye muscle test

 This test evaluates the muscles that control eye movement.
-Your eye doctor watches your eye movements as you follow a moving object, such as a pen or small light, with your eyes.
+Your eye doctor watches as your eyes follow a moving object, such as a pen or small light.
 He or she looks for muscle weakness, poor control or poor coordination.

 Visual acuity test